 NOTE: Each Command Center supports up to 4 RMODs and a maximum of 20 communicating devices.
 When the application requires more than 4 RMODs or more than 20 communicating devices, additional Command Center(s) will be required.
-Each Command Center is a channel on the system.
 There must be separate communications circuit (twisted pair Belden 8740) for each Command Center (channel).
 (See Fig. 1)